danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 - To critically reflect upon the activity of data capture and datafication.

 **To get some additional inspiration here:**
+- [Facebook Demetricator](https://bengrosser.com/projects/facebook-demetricator/) or [Instagram Demetricator](https://bengrosser.com/projects/instagram-demetricator/) or [Twitter Demetricator](https://bengrosser.com/projects/twitter-demetricator/) by Benjamin Grosser
 - [nonsense](http://siusoon.net/nonsense/) (2015) by Winnie Soon (look at the comment in the source code to get a sense of the intentions of this project)
-- [Facebook Demetricator](https://bengrosser.com/projects/facebook-demetricator/) or [Instagram Demetricator](https://bengrosser.com/projects/instagram-demetricator/) or [Twitter Demetricator](https://bengrosser.com/projects/twitter-demetricator/) by Benjamin Grosser
 - [LAUREN](http://lauren-mccarthy.com/LAUREN) by Lauren McCarthy

 **Tasks (RUNME):**
 1. Experiment with various data capturing input and interactive devices, such as audio, mouse, keyboard, web camera, etc.
 2. Develop a sketch that responds loosely to the transmediale open call ["CAPTURE ALL"](https://transmediale.de/content/call-for-works-2015).
-(Imagine you are submitting a sketch/an artwork/a critical or speculative design work to transmediale, hoping your sketch will be selected for the forthcoming exhibition, including critical reflection on the ideas of 'capture all' and 'data capture'.)
+(Imagine you are submitting a sketch/an artwork/a critical or speculative design work to transmediale as part of the forthcoming exhibition)

 **Questions to think about as README:**
+- **Provide** a title of your work and a short description of the work (within 1000 characters) as if you are submitting to the festival open call.
 - **Describe** your program and what you have used and learnt.
-- **Articulate** how your program and thinking addresses the 'capture all'.
+- **Articulate** how your program and thinking address the theme 'capture all'.
 - What are the cultural implicatons of data capture?

 ## Required reading: